JunghwanRo/log/README.md

 # To be DONE

-Prepare Weekly Updates.
-(Dr. Pham) \
+Check the buoyancy authenticity. \
 Why Episode_Reward/prog is capped. \
-Check glider simulator. \
+Check a glider simulator. \
-Improve Buoyancy. <- Distributed Buoyancy. \
 Check Added mass sim dt. \
 Download all interesting lectures from ETHZ-robotics. \
 How to handle the mass change of the water tank. \